Karitham/WaifuBot/README.md

 I'm open to new feature requests, please follow the template given and/or formulate a clear request

+## Contribution

+If you want to contribute, just try to follow a clear style just as the rest of the code

+Try to space your code and follow general programming guidelines

+About comments : The code should speak for itself, only comment big processes / dense places.

+See [Project](https://github.com/Karitham/WaifuBot/projects/1) to view the current progress of the bot

 # Using it for yourself

 ## Requirements